With the return of spring comes the return of mud season.

 A solid base layer is the next most important step in creating a dry lot paddock that will withstand the wear from horses and weather.
 If your paddock area is already very deep mud, it would be most helpful to scrape away as much of the loose mud layer as possible.
 Or, if the area does dry out, maybe wait until a drier season to install your paddock footing.
 I suggest using a layer of large gravel stones for your base layer to create proper drainage, then cover this base with a layer of finer gravel.
 You can add additional footing material on top of this layer if desired.

-Lighthoof Mud Management Panels are flexible HDPE panels that hold your footing material in place within their 3 inch deep cells.
+Mud Management by RAMM [as seen on The Martha Stewart Blog] are flexible HDPE panels that hold your footing material in place within their 3 inch deep cells.
 These panels require very little preparation before installation and can be used nearly anywhere because they mold to the shape of the terrain where they are placed.
 Simply cover the area with landscape fabric (to separate the footing material from the dirt below), stretch out the panels, and fill with angular crushed stone.
-These panels are especially useful in high traffic areas where other footing may get displaced from heavy hoof traffic.
-For more information about Lighthoof Mud Management Panels, visit the RAMM website.
+These panels are especially useful in high-traffic areas where other footing may get displaced from heavy hoof traffic.
+For more information about Mud Management panels, visit the RAMM website.

 Barefoot horses in particular will benefit greatly from the addition of pea gravel areas in a dry lot paddock.
 The small round stones massage the hoof for increased blood flow and aid in creating a rounded hoof wall edge which can help prevent hoof cracks and chips.
 Use pea gravel in areas where your horses frequently travel to and through, like around water sources.
 Pea gravel has the most benefit when fairly deep, so make this layer at least 3 to 4 inches deep so hooves can really sink into the layer.

-Installing our dry lot paddock a few years ago was the most impactful change to our horse keeping routines over the past 15 years!
+Installing our dry lot paddock a few years ago was the most impactful change to our horse-keeping routines over the past 15 years!
 No more standing in mud, no more wasted hay stomped into the mud, no more sloshing boots through muddy gateways.
 Our horses are happier and their hooves healthier.
 We are able to better maintain our pastures by having a place to keep the horses off of them during wet weather.
 If you have been considering adding a dry lot paddock, even a small one, make this the year it gets done.
-If you have any questions about fencing your dry lot paddock or using Lighthoof Mud Management Panels, contact the specialists at RAMM.
+If you have any questions about fencing your dry lot paddock, contact the specialists at RAMM.